ging/fiware-draco/docs/roadmap.md

 The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product:

--   **Quality Assurance** Include quality assurance for the Draco Generic enabler
--   **Resources FIWARE Academy**: Provide resources for training section in FIWARE academy
--   **NGSIToNeo4j Controller**: Controller for connecting Draco and Neo4j backend.
--   **NGSIToNeo4j Processor**: Processor for storing data coming from Orion Context Broker store NGSI-LD in a graph database. system.
--   **NGSIToDynamoDB Processor**: Processor for storing data coming from Orion Context Broker in NGSI format to DynamoDB.
--   **NGSIToDynamoDB Controller**: Controller for connecting between Draco and DynamoDB backend.
+-   **New Data Structure for native NGSI-LD**: Planing to redefine the data models of the different backends for optimizing the storage of NGSI-LD data
+-   **NGSILD Support for NGSIToPostgreSQL**:  Receive and store context information in PostgreSQL using NGSI-LD notifications.
+-   **NGSILD Support for NGSIToCKAN**:  Receive and store context information in CKAN using NGSI-LD notifications.

 ## Medium term

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next 9 months after next planned release:

--   **Draco over kubernetes**: For fully deployments with UCON
+-   **Quality Assurance** Include quality assurance for the Draco Generic enabler
+-   **DCAT-AP compatibility with CKAN**: Managing DCAT-AP metadata for data publication in European Data Portal.
+-   **Aeronautics Templates**: New templates for providing conversion to Aeronautics data models.
+-   **NGSI-LD integration PostGIS**: Receive and store context information in PostGID using NGSI-LD notifications.
--   **NGSIToCKAN Controller**: Controller for connecting between Draco and CKAN backend.
+-   **NGSIToCouchDB Controller**: Controller for connecting between Draco and CouchDB backend.
--   **NGSIToCKAN Processor**: Processor for storing data coming from Orion Context Broker in NGSI format to CKAN.
+-   **NGSIToCouchDB Processor**: Processor for storing data coming from Orion Context Broker in NGSI format to CouchDB.

 ## Long term